asengupta/avishek.net/_posts/2022-11-29-pytorch-guide-transformers-part-1.md

 To be honest, a lot of this is pretty dirty code; there are magic numbers, most of the object variables are not used.
 That's alright.
 This is also the first time we start including PyTorch dependencies.
 We've created a ```Sequential``` stack to house our layers, but there is not much to say about it, since it is essentially a placeholder for the real layers to be built in and incorporated.

+Our initial aim is similar to the mathematics problems on dimensional analysis we used to solve in school: namely, we want to get the dimensions of our inputs and outputs correct and parameterisable.
+We will start with one word, and midway, scale to supporting multiple words.

 ### Introducing the Query-Key-Value triad function